Introduction

 Purpose

 The purpose of Health Resources and Services Administration (HRSA) site visits1 is to support effective monitoring of the Health Center Program.
-Operational Site Visits (OSVs) provide an objective assessment to verify the status of each Health Center Program awardee or look-alike’s compliance with the statutory and regulatory requirements of the Health Center Program.
+Operational Site Visits (OSVs) provide an objective assessment to verify the status of each Health Center Program recipient or look-alike’s compliance with the statutory and regulatory requirements of the Health Center Program.
 In addition, HRSA conducts site visits to assess and verify the eligibility and compliance of look-alike initial designation applicants for initial designation determinations.
 For the purposes of this document, the term “health center” refers to entities that apply for or receive a federal award under section 330 of the Public Health Service (PHS) Act (including section 330 (e), (g), (h) and (i)), section 330 subrecipients, and organizations designated as look-alikes.

 During a site visit, at the health center’s request, the site visit team may share recommendations or limited technical assistance on areas of health center operations that are outside the scope of the compliance review.
 Such recommendations or technical assistance information will not be included in the final site visit report.